philsinatra/IDM232/instructor_materials/IDM232-02-variables.md

 uick brown

-^ Substring is going to make a sub string of `$third` starting at the 5th position to the tenth position of the string.
+^ Substring is going to make a sub string of `$third` starting at the fifth position to the tenth position of the string.

 ---